-Wood Environment & Infrastructure Solutions ("Wood") was retained by the City of Hamilton (referred as "City" hereinafter) to conduct a Traffic Management Study for the Westdale neighbourhood area.
-The purpose of this assignment is to identify transportation-related issues/opportunities throughout the community and recommend a set of practical solutions that adhere to local and provincial guiding principles.
+Wood Environment & Infrastructure Solutions ("Wood") was retained by the City of Hamilton (referred as "City" hereinafter) to conduct a Traffic Management Study for the Ainslie Wood neighbourhood area.
+The purpose of the assignment is to identify transportation-related issues/opportunities throughout the community and recommend a set of practical solutions that adhere to local and provincial guiding principles.
 As a result, Wood has conducted a review of the guiding background documents and policies and summarized them in this interim paper as they relate to this study.

-This report describes the overall planning context for the Westdale neighbourhood, including: Provincial, Regional, City-wide, and area specific policies and plans.
+This report describes the overall planning context for the Ainslie Wood neighbourhood, including: Provincial, Regional, City-wide, and area specific policies and plans.
 These policies and plans will serve as guiding documents for the project to ensure that any proposed alternatives are aligned with the overall planning framework.
-The guiding principles that are relevant to the Westdale neighbourhood study are summarized for each plan and policy as denoted in italicized text.
+The guiding principles that are relevant to the Ainslie Wood neighbourhood study are summarized for each plan and policy as denoted in italicized text.
 These guiding principles will be essential to the eventual development of an Implementation Plan.

 The study area for this undertaking is illustrated in Figure 1.
-The Westdale Community is located in the City of Hamilton and is generally bounded by the King's Highway 403 to the east, Main Street West to the south, Cootes Drive to the west and generally natural terrain to the north.
-The neighbourhood is generally low-density residential in nature, with several schools (one (1) elementary, one (1) middle, and two (2) secondary schools).
-McMaster University is located on the west side of the Westdale neighbourhood.
+The Ainslie Wood Community is located in the City of Hamilton and is generally bounded by the King's Highway 403 to the south, Main Street West to the west, Cootes Drive to the north, and both Main Street West and Highway 403 to the east.
+The neighbourhood is largely low-density residential in nature, with medium to high density residential areas along Main Street West.
+The McMaster University campus extends to the north end of the study area.
+There are two schools within the study area (one (1) elementary and one (1) secondary school).

-Figure 1: Westdale Study Area
+Figure 1: Ainslie Wood Study Area